Guides

 Elastomeric sealants aren’t real silicone caulks, even though they are often confused as such.

 Silicone caulks have a lapse date and if the caulk is already outdated, it might never fix.
+The material itself is not flammable, but expired caulk should still be discarded properly.

 If all else fails, test a piece on a nonporous surface to check whether the caulk gets rubbery and flexible following 24 hours.

-Most silicone will dry to the touch within 30 minutes to 60 minutes; this doesn’t mean the silicone has set; however, if this much doesn’t happen as indicated by directions, this is a sign for you to know that something may be wrong.
+However, if this much doesn’t happen as indicated by directions, this is a sign for you to know that something may be wrong.

 Anticipate a normal of 24 hours for most silicone to fix, so if it has not been restored by, at that point, you ought to think about purchasing another container of caulk for your task.